deltachat/deltachat-pages/_posts/2023-01-27-upcoming-mail-server-workshops.md

 Chat.
 In short - most mail servers will work well, and reliability depends more on their IP reputation and configuration parameters like spam checking, rate limits, and attachment size how well it works with Delta Chat.
-One feature-complete mail-server we have successfully worked with successfully is  [Mailcow](https://mailcow.email).
+One feature-complete mail-server we have successfully worked with is  [Mailcow](https://mailcow.email).

 Mailcow takes some long-standing Free Software tools like postfix, dovecot, and rspamd, and wraps them in a docker-compose deployment